marcoarment/FCModel/README.md

 FCModels can be accessed and modified from any thread (again, as far as I know), but all database operations are run synchronously on a serial queue, so you're not likely to see any performance gains by concurrent access.

-If you observe any of FCModel's notifications (`FCModelInsertNotification`, etc.), be careful when updating the UI.
-Those are posted on the thread that caused the update, which may not be the main thread if you're accessing models from other threads or queues.
+FCModel's public notifications (`FCModelInsertNotification`, etc.) are always posted on the main thread.

 ## Support